shufflrr/userguide/src/presentations-folders.md

 ## Steps

-Click the little down-arrow on the right side of the folder name.
+Click the three dots next to the folder name.
 "Create Folder" is one of the options.

 ![How to make a folder](img/upload-makefolder.png)

 Once your folders are organized, you can begin [uploading content](presentations-uploading.md).